pulumi/docs/content/docs/reference/pkg/azure-nextgen/streamanalytics/cluster.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const cluster = new azure_nextgen.streamanalytics.v20200301preview.Cluster("cluster", {
+const cluster = new azure_nextgen.streamanalytics.Cluster("cluster", {
     clusterName: "An Example Cluster",
     location: "North US",
     resourceGroupName: "sjrg",